 He fully accepted the paradox implied in the conclusion that his movements had direction but no aim.

 It’s been on my shelf for years, but I have only now gotten around to reading László Krasznahorkai’s novel The Melancholy of Resistance.
 I’ve actually written about the book before in a post on the various novels for which W.G.
 Sebald wrote blurbs.
-But this summer James Wood wrote an essay on Krasznahorkai for The New Yorker (a brief excerpt can be found here) which prompted me to get The Melancholy and plunge in.
+But this summer James Wood wrote an essay on Krasznahorkai for The New Yorker, which prompted me to get The Melancholy and plunge in.

 The book’s plot is skeletal.
 An enigmatic traveling troupe with a mere handful of people appear in an insignificant Hungarian village, towing a large wagon that promises to hold “An Extraordinary Spectacle” in the form of “The Biggest Whale in the World.”
 But instead of merriment and wonder, the newcomers, led by someone who calls himself The Prince, attract a thuggish group of outsiders who are mysteriously bent on wreaking violence.
 For a brief time the village descends into total social breakdown until the army finally moves in and an uneasy peace returns.
 In Krasznahorkai’s claustrophobic universe, there is no law or order and the state scarcely matters.
 Human progress is a pathetic myth, life is an “icy museum of pointless existence,” and knowledge only seems to lead to “wholesale illusion or to irrational depression.”